16 Safety Tips for the Harmattan Season

 14. Persons who suffer from Sickle Cell Anaemia should be vigilant and keep warm as much as possible to prevent any crisis.

 There you have them, 16 whopping safety tips!
-Utilize these tips and hammer away the 2020 harmattan and beyond!
+Utilize these tips and hammer away this harmattan season and beyond!

 Medical Disclaimer: KompleteCare™ aims to improve the quality of life for everyone with fact-based content about the nature of diseases, preventive care, behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.